The AMD Ryzen 7 7700 wins in 6 out of 14 comparable specs, with 3 ties. Its biggest advantage is Max Turbo Power (65% better).

 AI Versus Verdict

-The AMD Ryzen 7 7700 is the objective winner of this comparison, securing more individual specification victories than its competitor.
-The most significant advantage held by the AMD Ryzen 7 7700 is its Max Turbo Power, which is 65% better than that of the Intel Core i9-14900KS.
-This efficiency-focused lead in power management establishes the Ryzen 7 7700 as the superior choice based on the total count of winning technical specifications.
+The AMD Ryzen 7 7700 is the objective winner of this comparison, securing more total specification victories across the evaluated fields.
+Its most significant advantage is its Max Turbo Power, which is 65% better than that of the Intel Core i9-14900KS.
+This efficiency-focused lead highlights the primary technical strength of the Ryzen 7 7700 when evaluating the power profiles of these two processors.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.